VikasDs007/Content-Base-Movie-Recommendation/data/README.md

 # Dataset Directory

-This directory should contain your movie dataset file.
+This directory contains the movie dataset used by CineMatch.

-## Required File
+## Included Dataset

-Place your movie dataset as `movies.csv` in this directory.
+The `movies.csv` file contains a comprehensive movie database with 60K+ movies from IMDb.

 ## Dataset Format